formlio/forml/docs/index.rst

 Despite *DAG* (directed acyclic graph) is at the heart of ForML operations, it stands out amongst the many other task dependency processing systems due to:

-a. it's specialization on machine learning problems that's wired right into the flow topology and
+a.
+It's specialization on machine learning problems that's wired right into the flow topology
-b. concept of high-level operator composition which helps wrapping complex ML techniques into simple reusable units
+b.
+Concept of high-level operator composition which helps wrapping complex ML techniques into simple reusable units

 Content